Your First Day with AI: A Beginner’s Toolkit – blog post illustration from AI Did This

 Your AI Adventure Starts Here

 The most important thing?
 Start somewhere.
-Pick one simple task, try it, and see what happens.
+Pick one simple task, try it out, and see what happens.
+Every conversation teaches you something about how to get better results next time.